- What We Do

 100% of plastics packaging being recyclable or recoverable by 2030

 100% of plastics packaging being reused, recycled, or recovered by 2040

-With the demand for plastic continuing to grow, Canada has an opportunity to use competitive advantages, including having access to abundant low-carbon natural gas feedstock, and a skilled labour force, to attract investment, grow the country’s plastic sector, and help the country’s economy thrive in the years to come.
-Plastics are sustainable, durable and lightweight; these attributes make plastics a key piece to helping other industries lower emissions, including automotive, construction, food and beverage, among others.Read our factsheet
+With the demand for plastic continuing to grow, Canada has an opportunity to use competitive advantages, including having access to abundant low-carbon natural gas feedstock and a skilled labour force to attract investment, grow the country’s plastic sector, and help the country’s economy thrive in the years to come.
+Plastics are sustainable, durable and lightweight; these attributes make them a key piece to helping other industries lower emissions, including automotive, construction, food and beverage, among others.Read our factsheet

-A circular economy will see plastics used, recycled, and repurposed again and again so plastics stay in the economy rather than entering the environment.
+A circular economy will see plastics used, re-used, repurposed, and recycled again and again giving us all the benefits of plastics with a lower environmental footprint.
 The industry recognizes its responsibility to eliminate plastic waste and move to a circular economy for plastics.
-To continue in the right direction, changes need to happen, including product design, improved sortation and mechanical recycling infrastructure across the country, and adoption of extended producer responsibility programs whereby industry designs, manages and pays for province-wide recycling systems.
-This will allow plastics to be collected at a scale that makes it possible for industry to recycle plastics so they can be turned into new products.
+To continue in the right direction, changes are taking place, including product design, and adoption of extended producer responsibility programs whereby industry designs, manages and pays for province-wide recycling systems.
+However, significant investment in improved sortation and mechanical recycling infrastructure is needed for plastics to be collected at a scale that makes it possible for industry to recycle plastics into new products.